LINUX AIR COMBAT

 completed the first phase of beta testing, and a high performance

-can now participate with us in the ten-player
+can now participate with one another in the online missions.

 This flight simulator is distributed in both source code and

 binary executable formats for various LINUX distributions.
 (Most people

 compatibility with a binary version, LAC requires each of these

 well-known, popular LINUX libraries and tools, which are generally

 preinstalled in most major LINUX desktop distributions: